 There are five sub modules to support I2S function, including control registers, clock generator, master control logic, slave control logic and shift register.
 All the user configuration registers are implemented in the control registers module, including the TX buffer and RX buffer.
 The clock generator is used to produce I2S communication clock in master mode.
 The master control logic is implemented to generate the I2S_WS signal and control the communication in master mode.
-The slave control logic is implemented to control logic is implemented to control logic.
-The slave mode according to the received I2S_CK and I2S_WS.
+The slave control logic is implemented to control the communication in slave mode according to the received I2S_CK and I2S_WS.
 The shift register handles the serial data transmission and reception on I2S_SD.